 A fixed-term agreement will begin on a certain day and will end on a certain day.

-The tenant will have to move in on the day of the contract and will have to move out on the day the contract ends.
+The Alberta renter will have to move in on the day of the contract and will have to move out on the day the contract ends.
 The tenancy will end when the agreement date ends.
 No notice will be required for this.

 Periodic Tenancy Agreement